laravolt/avatar/README.md

 ![](https://dl.dropboxusercontent.com/u/21271348/laravolt/avatar/avatar-result.png)

-Display unique, initial-based avatar (as base64) for Eloquent user.
-Can be used as default avatar if User doesn't have their own picture.
+Display unique avatar for any user based on their name.
+Can be used as default avatar when user has not uploaded the avatar image itself.

 ## Installation